Shinsekai: Attractions

+Tsutenkaku Tower

 The top of Tsutenkaku Tower provides a panoramic and unobstructed view of Osaka.
 The original Tsutenkaku Tower, completed in 1912 and 64 m tall, was designed to resemble both the Eiffel Tower (at the top) and the Arc de Triomphe (at the base), and was one end of a tramway connecting the neighborhood with the Luna Park grounds.
 It was damaged by fire in 1943 and disassembled, then replaced in 1956 with the current structure, which is 103 m tall and designed by Tachū Naitō (also known for the design of Tokyo Tower).